DiegoFavela01/DiegoFavela01/README.md

 ### Machine Learning Applications in Finance
+#### During the bootcamp, I also gained expertise in machine learning applications in finance.
+Here are some key areas I focused on:
 - Applied machine learning techniques in finance to develop algorithmic trading strategies, resulting in improved portfolio performance and increased profitability.
 - Utilized predictive modeling to forecast financial trends and classify financial data, enabling accurate risk assessment and informed decision-making.
 - Employed unsupervised learning techniques, such as clustering and dimensionality reduction, to identify market segments and reduce the complexity of financial data for enhanced analysis.